Bellenden Accessibility Plan – Click here

 Complaints about SEN provision

 We hope that every parent/carer is happy with what is in place for their child.
 If you have anything you are not sure about, or have a concern with, the first thing to do is always discuss this with your child’s class teacher.
 In most instance, issues are resolved at this stage.
-However, if you remain unhappy you can also speak to Mrs Ann Marie Gittens-Obika (SENCO Bellenden), Mrs. Alex Turnbull (SENCO Pilgrims’ Way), Mrs Julie Ireland (Headteacher) or Mr Gregory Doey (Executive Headteacher).
+However, if you remain unhappy you can also speak to Ms Ann Marie Gittens-Obika (SENCO Bellenden), Mrs. Alex Turnbull (SENCO Pilgrims’ Way), Mrs Julie Ireland (Headteacher) or Mr Gregory Doey (Executive Headteacher).
 A copy of the school’s complaints procedure is available upon request from the school office.

 The parents of pupils with disabilities have the right to make disability discrimination claims to the first tier SEND tribunal if they believe that our school has discriminated against their children.
 They can make a claim about alleged discrimination regarding: